-What Do Market Research Analyst or Marketing Specialist Do?
+What Does it Take to Be a Market Research Analyst or Marketing Specialist?

 Career Description Research market conditions in local, regional, or national areas, or gather information to determine potential sales of a product or service, or create a marketing campaign.
 May gather information on competitors, prices, sales, and methods of marketing and distribution.